Sharks beat Canucks 3-1 after losing Thornton to leg injury

-VANCOUVER, British Columbia (AP) -- Tomas Hertl scored twice in the first period and Martin Jones made 29 saves as the San Jose Sharks beat the Vancouver Canucks 3-1 Sunday after losing Joe Thornton to an apparent injury to his left leg.
+Sharks head coach Pete DeBoer said Thornton will be re-evaluated Monday, but expected his team to rally without its top two centers.

+''You can't roll over and just quit,'' DeBoer said. ''It's a great challenge for us ... we're confident as a group.
+We're a team that's a sum of our parts, not about one or two guys.''

-Patrick Marleau scored an empty-netter and Jannik Hansen picked up an assist in his return to Vancouver for the Sharks, who have won 11 straight regular-season games at Rogers Arena dating back to Jan.
+Patrick Marleau scored an empty-netter and Martin Jones stopped 29 shots to help the Sharks win their 11 straight regular-season game at Rogers Arena, dating back to Jan.
 21, 2012.

+San Jose's Jannik Hansen picked up an assist in his return to Vancouver.

+''It was a little weird stepping out on the ice, warming up in the wrong end,'' said Hansen, who played parts of 10 seasons in Vancouver before getting traded to the Sharks on Feb.
+28. ''Once the game starts it's business.''

 Sven Baertschi scored for the Canucks and Ryan Miller finished with 22 saves.

-Already missing center Logan Couture because of a facial injury, Thornton crumpled to the ice with about three minutes left in the first when he ran into Vancouver forward Michael Chaput from behind.
-The 37-year-old managed to get to the San Jose bench under his own power, but couldn't put any weight on his left leg and had to be helped to the locker room.
+''It takes something positive to get our energy up,'' Miller said. ''That's tough.''

 The Sharks entered play one point up on the Flames for third in Pacific Division after falling 5-2 in Calgary on Friday.
-San Jose clinched a playoff spot last week, but is just 2-8-0 over its last 10 after a 7-2-0 run and started Sunday four points back of Edmonton and Anaheim for first in the division.
-Calgary hosted Anaheim later Sunday.
+San Jose clinched a playoff spot last week, but is just 2-8-0 over its last 10 after a 7-2-0 run.
+The Sharks remained four points behind first-place Anaheim, which beat Calgary, and moved two behind Edmonton for second in the division.

 Vancouver, 2-9-2 over its last 13, is set to miss the postseason for the third time in four years and has not won at home since Feb.
 18, going 0-8-3 since.
 The Canucks' last win in regulation at home came Jan.
 20 against Florida.